ryderdain/fbsdzfs-ec2imager/README.md

   Naming conventions may vary.
 - If you have Python's `virtualenv` installed, set up a virtualenv and run the awscli from there.
-For instance, after running git-clone on the the fbsdzfs-ec2imager, you could easily just do this:
+For instance, after running git-clone on the the fbsdzfs-ec2imager, you could easily just do this.

     virtualenv fbsdzfs-ec2imager
     cd ./fbsdzfs-ec2imager
     source bin/activate
     pip install awscli

 #### Configure AWS CLI With Access Keys